Research Shows: Dogs Can Understand Words and Emotions

 These variations all have their own names, but often an “M” shaped marking appears on the head of Tabby cats, just above the eyes.
 The Tabby pattern can be seen across a wide range of purebred cats and in mixed breed cats.

-It’s thought that the array of Tabby patterns seen today all started with the mackerel pattern, which is the natural coat pattern of the African wildcat.
-The distinct ‘M’ marking on a Tabby’s forehead is thought by some to stand for either ‘Mau’ which is the Egyptian word for ‘cat’, the Virgin Mary or also Mohammed, who is said to have loved Tabbies.
+Where do Tabby cats come from?
+When it comes to the Tabby cat origin, it’s thought that the array of Tabby patterns seen today all started with the mackerel pattern, which is the natural coat pattern of the African wildcat.
+The distinct ‘M’ marking on a Tabby’s forehead is thought by some to stand for either ‘Mau,’ which is the Egyptian word for ‘cat,’ the Virgin Mary, or also Mohammed, who is said to have loved Tabbies.

 Other Tabby patterns came about from selective breeding and mutations of mackerel Tabby cats.